Pakistan says India preparing another attack this month

-KARACHI (Reuters) - Pakistan has “reliable intelligence” that India will attack again this month, Foreign Minister Shah Mahmood Qureshi said on Sunday, as tension over a February standoff between the two nuclear-armed neighbors had appeared to ease.
+KARACHI, April 7 (Reuters) - Pakistan has “reliable intelligence” that India will attack again this month, Foreign Minister Shah Mahmood Qureshi said on Sunday, as tension over a February standoff between the two nuclear-armed neighbours had appeared to ease.

-The attack could take place between April 16 and 20, he said, adding that Pakistan had told the five permanent members of the U.N.
-Security Council of its concerns.
+The attack could take place between April 16 and 20, he said.

 A suicide car bombing by Pakistan-based militants in Indian-controlled Kashmir killed at least 40 Indian paramilitary police on Feb.
 14 and the risk of conflict rose dramatically on Feb.
 27, when India launched an air strike on what it said was a militant training base.